What’s the Difference Between Medicare and Medicaid?

 You can buy a standalone Part D plan or get it included in a Medicare Advantage plan.

-• Annual deductible
+• A deductible

-• Copayments for medications
+• Copays for drugs

 Also Read: How do I Insure Elderly Parents Under My Plan?